qtbeee/tagdeletion/README.md

     c) Use keyboard shortcut Ctrl+` (That's the "back quote" or "grave accent")

-    **Note: Ctrl is automatically converted to command for Mac users.**
+    **Mac users: Use command+` instead.**

 ####Known Bugs:
-- Behaves erratically when selecting multiple lines of text (Currently working to fix this)
+- Behaves erratically when selecting multiple lines of text (Most recent version should have fixed this once and for all, please let me know if something weird still happens)